NYUAD-IM/artintel/LabComputers.md

 We'll be using Anaconda to manage our dependencies.
 Anaconda allows us to create a Python environment where we can install specific libraries, etc without disturbing the rest of the system.
+Create your conda environment:
 - `conda create --name <YOURNAME> --clone tensorflow-gpu`

 Activate your conda environment.